stephanos/rewire/README.md

 Sadly, not yet.
 But that is fixable.
 See [issue #10](https://github.com/stephanos/rewire/issues/10).

-**Will it work with stateful modules?**
+**Will it work with stateful processes?**

-If the stateful module is started _after_ it has been rewired, it will work fine.
+If the stateful process is started _after_ its module has been rewired, it will work fine.
 However, if the module is started _before_ - like a Phoenix controller - it won't work since it can't be rewired anymore. `rewire` is best used for unit tests.

+**Will it work with Erlang modules?**

+It is not able to rewire Erlang modules - but you can replace Erlang module references in Elixir modules.

 **How do I stop `mix format` from adding parentheses around `rewire`?**